---

 ## Trees without compiling

 To get a plain JavaScript AST without running plugins or rendering, use the tree functions.
-Each parses the source and returns a materialized tree directly (not a result object), and accepts only a `features` option.
+Each parses the source and returns a materialized tree directly (not a result object), and accepts a `TreeOptions` object with a `features` and a `position` option.

 ```ts